cdodev/ekg-elasticsearch/README.md

-# ekg-elastic: elastic backend for ekg
+# ekg-elastic: elasticsearch backend for ekg

-This library lets you send metrics gathered by the ekg family of packages (e.g. ekg-core and ekg) to [elastic](https://www.elastic.co).
-The metrics sent are in the same format as [beats](https://www.elastic.co/products/beats) metrics.
+This library lets you send metrics gathered by the ekg family of packages (e.g. ekg-core and ekg) to [elasticsearch](https://www.elasticsearch.co).
+The metrics sent are in the same format as [beats](https://www.elasticsearch.co/products/beats) metrics.

 # Getting started

-Exporting metrics to elastic is simple.
+Exporting metrics to elasticsearch is simple.
 Either create an empty metric store and register some metrics

     import System.Metrics
-    import System.Remote.Monitoring.Elastic
+    import System.Remote.Monitoring.ElasticSearch

     main = do
         store <- newStore
         registerGcMetrics store
-        forkElastic defaultElasticOptions store
+        forkElasticSearch defaultESOptions store
         ...

 or use the default metrics and metric store provided by the ekg package

     import System.Remote.Monitoring
-    import System.Remote.Monitoring.Elastic
+    import System.Remote.Monitoring.ElasticSearch

     main = do
         handle <- forkServer "localhost" 8000
-        forkElastic defaultElasticOptions (serverMetricStore handle)
+        forkElasticSearch defaultESOptions (serverMetricStore handle)
         ...

-`forkElastic` starts a new thread the will periodically send your metrics to elastic using UDP.
+`forkElasticSearch` starts a new thread the will periodically send your metrics to elasticsearch using a bulk request.

 # Get involved!